 Foster Care is the temporary service provided to ensure the safety and well-being of children/youth while in out-of-home care.
 Foster homes are needed for all ages, but especially for teens and sibling groups.

 Listen to a short Public Service Announcement (PSA) from a teen on how a foster family made all the difference for him:

 Here is a PSA with a story of a family who took care of a brother and sister with the support of their faith community:

 It takes a team to make a difference in the life of a child so we are excited about your interest in our foster care program!!
 Here are some Frequently Asked Questions:

 - At least 21 years of age.

 - Good physical and emotional health.

 - Financially stable.

-- No history of substance abuse or neglect.
+- No history of substance abuse.

 - No criminal history as defined by certification policies.